Reconstructing Quantum States and Expectations via Dynamical Tomography: Introduction

 \item For {\em parametric} Markovian dynamics, we show in Section \ref{sec:parametric} that feasibility of DQST is generic if it holds for at least one parameter set.
 This allows one to sample dynamics with random parameters for testing a system, or looking to find the largest set of reconstructable observable.

 \item We revisit the feasibility analysis when the dynamics is unitary, {\em providing a lower bound for the minimal number of observables needed for DQST} given Hamiltonian dynamics in multipartite systems, as well as showing that a generic unitary dynamics is sufficient to ensure DQST when the lower bounds are met.
-Furthermnore, we show that {\em a class of dissipative Lindblad dynamics is able to ensure DQST from a single observable for networks of qubits.} While it has been shown using different, more abstract methods that generic open dynamics suffice \cite{HR-MW:2025}, our analysis exploits properties of the Pauli basis and shows that generic, purely dissipative generators are sufficient.
+Furthermore, we show that {\em a class of dissipative Lindblad dynamics is able to ensure DQST from a single observable for networks of qubits.} While it has been shown using different, more abstract methods that generic open dynamics suffice \cite{HR-MW:2025}, our analysis exploits properties of the Pauli basis and shows that generic, purely dissipative generators are sufficient.
 The full proof, being a rather technical detour, is presented in Appendix \ref{sec:nqubitDQST}.

-\item We propose a first solution to a problem that was left as open in the literature: the determination of a {\em protocol to select the observables and times involved in the data-acquisition phase necessary for the state reconstruction}.
+\item {We propose a {\em protocol to select the observables and times involved in the data-acquisition phase necessary for the state reconstruction}.
 To this aim, in Section \ref{sec:alg} we outline a heuristic procedure that addresses this problem and selects a minimum-cardinality set of observables, together with times (among the available ones) at which measurement should be performed on the system.
 The obtained sequence aims to maximize the signal-to-noise ratio of the measurements and the quality of the estimate by selecting observables that become the ``most orthogonal'' to the already selected ones.
+Albeit sub-optimal, the proposed procedure significantly reduces the computational burden by introducing iterative selection, rather than exploring all possible observable sequences, and represents the first attempt to address a problem that was left as open in the literature.}

 \item We introduce and analyze an additional, related problem: {\em predicting expectation of target observables that cannot be directly measured} on the system.
 Section \ref{sec:obs_exp_reconstr} is devoted to introducing the problem and showing that this problem is solvable, without necessarily reconstructing the full state of the system, provided the target observables belong to specific operator subspaces.
 We highlight again how the tools of observability analysis are key in deriving the solution.